 Wreaths Across America

 It was relatively obscure until 2005 when a photo of the stones adorned with wreaths and covered in snow circulated around the internet.
 The project received National attention.
 Thousands of requests poured in from all over the country from people wanting to emulate the Arlington project at their National and State cemeteries spurred the creation of “Wreaths Across America™”.
 Unable to donate thousands of wreaths to each state, Mr. Worcester conceived the idea of sending 7 wreaths (one for each branch of the military as well as POW/MIA).
 In 2006 with the help of the CAP and other civic organizations, over 150 locations held wreath laying ceremonies simultaneously.
 Wreaths Across America is a 501(c)3 organization.
-(Federal ID # 20-8362270) Each year, the Worcester Wreath Company (Harrington, ME) provides 10,000 wreaths for placement in Arlington National Cemetery, and ships an ever increasing number of wreaths to over 800 locations worldwide.
+(Federal ID # 20-8362270) Each year, the Worcester Wreath Company (Harrington, ME) provides wreaths for placement on every grave in Arlington National Cemetery, and ships an ever increasing number of wreaths to over 1,000 locations worldwide.

 Its committment to Remember-Honor-Teach the importance and contributions made by our veterans remains a top priority.